Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Speak with Beasts and Plants.

-You love nature and nature loves you, which grands you the following benefits:
+You love nature and nature loves you.

 * Difficult terrain made from plants doesn't cost you extra movement.
 * You always find shelter when you travel in natural terrain.